roulette wheel with dynamic orange cloudbet logo in the background

 Casino

 Roulette is one of the simplest casino games to play, and you could probably pick up the basics after watching just a few spins.
-In this article we explain the different bets available to get you started, along with the payouts and odds of winning each bet.
+This comprehensive guide will teach you how to play roulette, from understanding the basic rules to mastering various betting strategies.
+Learn about different bets, payouts, odds, and tips to enhance your gameplay.
 You can take this knowledge with you into the casinos of Monte Carlo, Mayfair or Macau – but equally, and more easily, into the Cloudbet casino to get started tout de suit.

 The wheel is numbered 1-36, which alternate between red and black, with a single 0 on a European wheel, or a 0 and a 00 on an American wheel, which are green.
 The numbers are positioned on the wheel seemingly at random.
 The zeroes are important as they are what gives the house its edge (2.7% on a European table; 5.26% on an American table).
 The odds at which you win depend on how specific your bet is.